— Grade 3

 Ms. Tracey Gioia Aguilar teaches third grade.

 Tracey Gioia Aguilar was born and raised in Miami, Florida.
 After completing her bachelor’s degree in Psychology with a minor in Fine Arts from the University of Florida, she moved to the west coast to attend California State University, East Bay.
 There she earned a master’s in Clinical Counseling as well as a Clear California Teaching Credential.
 Tracey has been teaching at St. Justin School since 2000.
-Her three children attended St. Justin School and graduated from Archbishop Mitty High School.
-Tracey’s interests include drawing, painting, playing the piano, traveling, and cooking.
+She has three adult children, all St. Justin alumni, and her interests include drawing, painting, playing the piano, traveling, and cooking.